CoqHott/logrel-coq/README.md

 Browsing the development
 ==================

 The development, rendered using the [coqdoc](https://coq.inria.fr/refman/using/tools/coqdoc.html) utility, can be browsed offline (as html files).
 To start navigating the sources, the best entry point is probably the [the table of content](./docs/coqdoc/toc.html).
 A [short description of the file contents](./docs/index.md) is also provided to make the navigation easier.
+We also recommend exploring the **files of interest** described below.

+In complement, the file `Readme.v` is designed as a walkthrough through the development, designed to be run in an interactive session.
+To avoid a very noisy build, it is not included in the built files, and consequently cannot be browsed offline.

 Building
 ===========